Ajitkumar-1001/Ajitkumar-1001/README.md

 ## ⚡ Fun Fact

-I crossed an ocean for a Master’s degree and came back with
+I crossed an ocean for a Master’s degree
+and came back with:
-a GitHub full of AI systems, Dockerfiles,
+- a GitHub full of AI systems
+- too many Dockerfiles
-and **trust issues with default hyperparameters** 🚀
+- and **trust issues with default hyperparameters** 🤝🐍

 </div>